wbond/oscrypto/readme.md

      - Ubuntu 12.04 with OpenSSL 1.0.1
      - Ubuntu 15.04 with OpenSSL 1.0.1

-*Windows XP and OS X 10.6 will not be supported due to a lack of available cryptographic primitives and due to lack of vendor support.*
+*OS X 10.6 will not be supported due to a lack of available cryptographic primitives and due to lack of vendor support.*

 ## Features